rxiong19/627MoralPanic/README.md

 Step 2: Open the terminal and run "cd blog-tutorial" to get into the project folder

-Step 3: If you open the Prisma folder and see there's a .db file, please delete it and run the command "npx prisma migrate dev --name <anyname>"
+Step 3: If you open the Prisma folder and see there's a .db file, please delete it and run the command "npx prisma migrate dev"

 Step 5: run the command "npm install" to install all the libraries and packages